Super Mario Run

 Leftover demo text

-The text data file (assets/message/XX/demo_XXxx.bytes, XX is game region dependent, like US, xx is similar but for language, like en) from retail demos says: This version of SUPER MARIO RUN has been created specifically for demonstration purposes., it is still present in the final release of the game and CDN assets.
+The demo text data file (message/RG/demo_RGln.bytes, RG is region, like US, and ln is language, like en) says: This version of SUPER MARIO RUN has been created specifically for demonstration purposes..
+It is still present in the final release of the game and CDN assets.

 Leftover assets from the Android version are present in the newer iOS revisions and vice versa.